2017 Spring Update

 The Mayne Island Conservancy Society began a native plant propagation program in the spring of 2011.
 Having a ready supply of local native plants is a key component in completing ecosystem restoration projects on Mayne Island.
 In addition, native plants are growing in popularity with home gardeners, and for good reason.
 With so many beautiful plants native to Mayne Island, there are endless options for gardeners looking to connect their home gardens with the natural world.

-As of November 2012 we were growing approximately 2,500 individuals from 34 different species.
-MICS president Michael Dunn kindly allows us to use a fenced area in his yard for the nursery, and lends a hand in caring for the plants.
-The plants we grow are used in restoration of community parks such as Henderson Park, and are available for sale to private land owners wishing to use native plants in their home gardens or restoration projects.
+MICS Executive Director Michael Dunn kindly allows us to use a fenced area in his yard for the nursery, and lends a hand in caring for the plants.
+The growing area was doubled in size in the late spring of 2013 (see picture on the right.)
+The plants we grow are used in restoration of community parks such as Henderson Park, and are available for sale to land owners wishing to use native plants in their home gardens or restoration projects.
+Plants and seeds are sold at our bi-weekly attendance at the Farmers Market throughout the Summer, native plant expert, Rheanna Drennan presiding.
+These offerings have been so well received that they can purchased at the Mayne Island Building Centre (Home Hardware) during the 2013 growing season.
 All plants are started from seeds or cuttings collected on Mayne Island.
 We water our plants with rain water from Michael’s collection system, and incorporate natural organic matter into our growing medium in order to avoid the use of artificial fertilizers.

 We are currently growing 2,500 individual plants from 34 different Mayne Island Species.
 Click here for a full list of plants being grown.
 A number of factors determine which plants we try to grow including their suitability for use in restoration of natural areas, attractiveness to home gardeners, and whether or not they can be successfully grown using the tools at our disposal.